ArabianCoconut/AmazonFlex-AWB-Finder/README.md

 ## Roadmap

 - ~~Database to be connected.~~
-- Maybe implement a endpoint to fetch all data.
+- Maybe implement a endpoint to fetch all data stored.

 ## Getting Started